 That’s it.
-Your pages and your primary navigation are finished and live on the site.
+Your pages and your primary navigation are finished and live on your website.

-If you go to your site in your browser and click on each page in the navigation, you’ll be taken to each page.
+If you go to your website in your browser and click on each page in the navigation, you’ll be taken to each page.

 The only problem is that all the pages you just created are blank.
 So, now we need to…

-Don’t worry, you don’t have to build this entire site from scratch.
+Don’t worry, you don’t have to build this entire website from scratch.